fav757/react-folder-structure/README.md

   - `api/`: API services or fetchers
   - `state/`: Zustand/Redux logic or slices
   - `helpers/`: business-rule-related helpers
-  - `hooks/`: reusable hooks to access the data which **don't** perform any logic expect requesting/sending the data.
+  - `hooks/`: reusable hooks to access the data which **don't** perform any logic except requesting/sending the data.
   - `schemas/`: validation schemas (like zod or yup) for domain entities.
   - `data-sources/`: data source-like objects.